masikh/AssessmentBackendDeveloper/README.md

 **Assessment criteria:**

 - Structure and organization (40%)
-- Reusability and performance (30%)
+- Re-usability and performance (30%)
 - Code quality and best practices (30%)

 ## API Documentation